 Posted 11 October 2017

-Here at Stonebridge Careers Training we pride ourselves that we are not just providing high-quality NQF courses to our students, but as part of our service we are equipping them with 3 years careers support as well.
+Here at learndirect Careers we pride ourselves that we are not just providing high-quality NQF courses to our students, but as part of our service we are equipping them with 3 years careers support as well.
 Finding the right careers partner is essential for us, we are only teaming up with the best companies so we can give our students great future perspectives.

 We have asked Heena Patel, the Marketing Manager of TLTP Education about their company, opportunities in the Education sector and about how they could help our Teaching Assistant students.